galderz/escalante/README.md

 Layout
 ------

-* `assembly/` Contains the instructions for creating the final binary distributable in .zip format.
+* `assembly/` Contains the instructions for creating the final server distribution structure.

-* `build/` Contains code related to building Escalante, including downloading and unzipping a base JBoss Application Server used for testing.
+* `dist/` Takes the distribution created by `assembly` and creates a .zip file and Maven artifact that it can be published.
+You must use execute the `release` profile for the ZIP to be generated.

 * `modules/core` Includes common code use by several Escalante components.